Patient selection: How to say no to patients - Hamilton Fraser

 Guide

 Managing patient expectations is key to the success and reputation of your aesthetic practice.
 An unsatisfied or unhappy patient can not only jeopardise your business through potential claims but also tarnish your hard-earned reputation with negative online reviews.
 Both of these situations can tie up your valuable time and resources, and divert attention away from other patients, as well as cause you a lot of stress.
 This is why it is important to learn to say “no”.
+1

 It can be hard to turn down a patient after all the effort you’ve put into getting them through the door in the first place.
-While turning down a patient may seem daunting, it’s a crucial skill that can protect both your practice and the well-being of your patients.
+But while turning down a patient may seem daunting, it’s a crucial skill that can protect both your practice and the well-being of your patients.
 At Hamilton Fraser, we would like to help give you the confidence to manage these awkward conversations better, ultimately supporting you in making your business a success.

 Our survey says